MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 In addition to the built-in policies, custom policies can be created for both the AKS resource and for the Azure Policy add-on for Kubernetes.
 This allows you to add additional security constraints you'd like to enforce in your cluster and workload architecture.

+For more suggestions, see [AKS security concepts](/azure/aks/concepts-security) and evalaute our security hardening recommendations based on the [CIS Kubernetes benchmark](/azure/aks/cis-kubernetes).

 ## Cost optimization

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 We recommend you review the [Cost optimization design principles](/azure/architecture/framework/cost/principles).